Mary (nee Logue) Cavanagh

 The Logue's second of six daughters, Margaret, was born at Murrumbidgee in 1843 and the family moved to Duntroon around 1856.

 Samuel Shumack wrote – "When he arrived in Duntroon in 1856 Brian Logue and his family had charge of the dairy.
 He had six daughters and one son, and the dairy was a model of cleanliness and efficiency.
 Early in 1857 the Logue family left the dairy and took a farm at Canberra.

 Patrick Cavanagh married one of Brian Logue's daughters and both were highly esteemed.

 In later years I had good neighbours around me, but none better than this grand couple".

-After the land reforms of 1861, her father-in-law, Thomas Cavanagh, selected a small plot at One Tree Hill and the Cavanaghs slowly built up this holding into a prosperous farm - 'Fairview'.
-After some time, Patrick and Mary established their own farm at 'Eastview', Mulligans Flat.
+After the land reforms of 1861, her father-in-law, Thomas Cavanagh, selected a small plot west at One Tree Hill and slowly built up this holding into a prosperous farm - 'Fairview'.
+This was sold to Samuel Southwell after Thomas's death in 1871.

 - Gillespie, L. L., Ginninderra: Forerunner to Canberra, Campbell, 1992

 - Mawer, G. A.,.
 Canberry Tales: an Informal History, North Melbourne, 2012

 - Shumack, S. An Autobiography, or, Tales and Legends of Canberra Pioneers (ed.
 J. E. and S. Shumack), Canberra, 1967